fleer/HIC_Solver_1D/README.md

 1. Approximated EoS of QCD, introduced in [3]
 2. Eos of a free Gluon Gas [1][4]

-Configuration files for the different types of problems are in `./Example_Configs`.<!--, together with [gnuplot](http://www.gnuplot.info/) scripts for plotting and generating *gif-animations*.-->
+Configuration files for the different types of problems are in `./Example_Configs`.
+Scripts for plotting and generating *gif-animations* with [gnuplot](http://www.gnuplot.info/) can be found in `./Gnuplot`.

-To start the simulation, execute the program and specify the configuration file, along with the folder where the results should be saved.
+To start the simulation, execute the program and specify the congiuration file, along the the folder where the results should be saved.
 ```
 ./hydro input.ini DATA
 ```